-Jessica is a social scientist with the Human Dimensions Program, working to integrate social science and economics into Conservancy science.
-Her work involves developing and piloting approaches to integrate human well-being considerations into planning, implementation, monitoring and evaluation of conservation projects.
-Currently Jessica leads a project to design a devolved social monitoring system to track the impacts of conservation on the many indigenous peoples living within the community conservancies in northern Kenya.
+Jessica is a Governance Economist with the Human Dimensions Program, working to integrate social science and economics in to the Conservancy science.
+Her work involves developing and piloting approaches to integrate human-wellbeing considerations into planning, implementation, monitoring and evaluation of conservation projects.
+Jessica led a project to design a devolved social monitoring system to track the impacts of conservation on the many indigenous peoples living within the community conservancies in northern Kenya.
 Jessica is also involved projects on sustainable agriculture and befits cost analysis of conservation actions.

 Prior to joining the Nature Conservancy, Jessica was an Economics of Ecosystems fellow with Defenders of Wildlife where her work focused on valuing grassland ecosystem services and developing payments for ecosystem services (water quality, water quantity, and biodiversity) accessible to ranchers.
-Jessica has also conducted research natural resource and development issues in Zimbabwe, South Africa and the USA on topics including incentives for sustainable wildlife use, smallholder agriculture, community-based natural resource management and fisheries management.
+Jessica has also conducted research natural resource and development issues in Zimbabwe, South Africa and the USA on topics including sustainable wildlife use, community-based natural resource management, smallholder agricultural development, and fisheries management.

 Jessica was born and raised in Zimbabwe where she developed a love for nature and a deep appreciation for the intricate relationship between nature and people.
 She holds a PhD and MSc in Food and Resource Economics from the University of Florida, and a BSc in Agricultural Economics from the University of Zimbabwe.